Proposed roadway closure leads to contested District 4 seat - Lagniappe Mobile

 “The problem is that street is the only exit within a square mile or more from any of the connecting subdivisions that goes out via a safety street light,” Martin said.
 “It’s still open.
 That’s what we’re all worried about, that if John Williams stays in office that now that he’s going to have four years to work with he may try to do it again at some point.”

-Williams said his effort to close Andover was in the interest of making the District 4 neighborhood more safe.

-“You can go back and look at records of government,” Williams said.
+Williams said his effort to close Andover was in the interest of making the District 4 neighborhood more safe.“You can go back and look at records of government,” Williams said.
 “We have made streets one way because we believed it was safer.
 We’ve completely closed off traffic in school districts during certain hours to make it safe.
 We must also apply that same criteria to all of our neighborhoods, that we make sure that they are as absolutely safe as they can be.”

 He said the traffic study showed 60 percent of drivers traveling through the neighborhood were going six miles over the speed limit.
 He also argued the speed limit was too high.